 Mesothelioma Prognosis

 A mesothelioma prognosis is how long a patient is expected to live with this cancer.
-Most patients live for 18 months on average, with 12% of patients living for 5 years or more.
-That said, veterans with mesothelioma may be able to live for many years if they get treatment.
-See if we can help you find treatments to improve your mesothelioma prognosis.
+Mesothelioma patients live for 18 months on average, with 12% of patients living for 5 years or more.
+We can help you find treatments to improve your mesothelioma prognosis and work toward becoming a survivor.

 Get a Free Veterans Packet